Share: Â

 Late-cycle behavior and liquidity stress

 Late-cycle altcoin behavior is less about excitement and more about positioning.
-Capital stops spreading and starts clustering.
-Liquidity concentrates around assets perceived as safer, larger, or easier to exit.
+Capital stops spreading and begins to cluster, with liquidity concentrating around assets perceived as safer, larger, or easier to exit.

-Smaller tokens often feel this first.
-Volume dries up.
-Spreads widen.
-Price moves become erratic.
-Even strong narratives struggle to maintain momentum without consistent inflows.
+Smaller tokens usually feel this first.
+Volume thins, spreads widen, and price action becomes erratic.
+Even strong narratives struggle to hold momentum without consistent inflows.

 Market structure as cycles mature